mendix/docs/content/en/docs/appstore/widgets/video-player.md

 ## 3 Strict CSP Compatibility

 This widget requires additional configuration to be compliant with strict content security policy (CSP).
-To make it work, you need to configure the CSP headers to allow the domain you're trying to load videos from.
-Otherwise, the videos are treated as external resources and are blocked.
+To make it work, you need to configure the CSP headers to allow the domain you are trying to load videos from.
+Otherwise, the videos are treated as external resources and blocked.